dabasajay/Image-Caption-Generator/README.md

 	<li>Active internet connection so that keras can download inceptionv3/vgg16 model weights</li>
 </ul>

-Required Libraries for Python along with their version numbers used while making & testing of this project
+Required libraries for Python along with their version numbers used while making & testing of this project

 <ul type="square">
 	<li>Python - 3.6.7</li>